-- Be more proficient at Python programming - Identify the main types of Machine Learning (ML) - Describe and explain a wide variety of ML algorithms - Apply various ML algorithms in novel situations - Evaluate the performance of ML models - Modify ML models to improve their performance - Adapt ML algorithms and models to the given data and application
+- a.
+Identify the main types of Machine Learning (ML) - b.
+Evaluate the quality of online resources related to ML - c.
+Recognize problems amenable to ML methods - d.
+Describe and explain a wide variety of ML algorithms - e.
+Apply various ML algorithms in novel situations - f.
+Evaluate the performance of ML models - g.
+Modify ML models to improve their performance - h.
+Adapt ML algorithms and models to the given data and application